gukihuman/stone/README.md

 ### appState

-indecies of the selected events / topics / files identical to their content lists. for events for topics values are levels of abstraction in descending order: 0 is the most detailed, they also indecies of memory topics.

-files itself not stored in db, they always directly taken, but their selection preserved while path dosnt change
+files itself not stored in db, they always directly taken from system

 ```json
 {